Gulworthy

 Gulworthy is a hamlet and civil parish in the West Devon district, in Devon, England that adjoins the border with Cornwall.
 There are a group of buildings by the road junction Gulworthy Cross which constitute the centre of the parish.
 These are Gulworthy School, St Paul's Church and the Parish Hall.
 In 2011 the parish had a population of 518.
 However it is part of the electoral ward of Tamarside, the population of Tamarside at the 2011 census was 1,622.

 History

 The parish was formed on 1 April 1987 from Tavistock Hamlets.
+It is connected by the sixteenth-century Gunnislake Newbridge to Gunnislake in Cornwall.